 Parallel for Parents

-We have designed the Parallel website to help students expand their mathematical horizons beyond the school curriculum and to stretch their ambitions.
+We have designed the Parallel Universe to help students expand their mathematical horizons beyond the school curriculum and to stretch their ambitions.